 Always pass cyclists, pedestrians and parked cars with a suitable safety margin

-Before turning left you should position the car as close to the left edge of your lane as possible.
+Before turning left at a junction you should position the car as close to the left edge of your lane as possible.
 This maximises your visibility and makes it easier for other drivers to see your car and to pass you on the right.
 Complete the turn on the right-hand side of the road.

 When turning left at a junction you have a duty to give way to all oncoming traffic.